galaxyproject/training-material/topics/metabolomics/tutorials/nmr-preprocessing/tutorial.md

 # Overview

-NMR data preprocessing is based on the PepsNMR R package (% cite Martin2018 %) (see slide 2).
-It covers several steps included in two tools (NMR_Read and NMR_Preprocessing, see slide 3).
+NMR data preprocessing is based on the PepsNMR R package (% cite Martin2018 %).
+It covers several steps included in two tools (NMR_Read and NMR_Preprocessing).
+You can see the NMR preprocessing workflow available in W4M [check the first slide](../../tutorials/nmr-preprocessing/slides.html#nmrpreprocessing_workflow).

 In this tutorial we will focus on xx main steps:
 - xx